BMW X1 Review 2025

 Value for Money Rating

-You could easily spend quite a lot of money on a BMW X1 but, thanks to the expansive engine line-up, it shouldn't cost a fortune to run.
+You can easily spend quite a lot of money on a BMW X1, especially if you aren't restrained with the options list, but thanks to the expansive line-up of engine and trims, it doesn't have to be cripplingly expensive and it shouldn't cost a fortune to run.
 Do your research and make sure you're buying one with the right engine to suit your needs.

 The petrols are less efficient, with the sDrive20i managing up to 46.3mpg and the xDrive23i officially returning 42.2mpg.

-Of course, for ultra-low running costs, you could look at the electric BMW iX1 instead.
+Of course, for ultra-low running costs, especially for company car drivers, you could look at the all-electric BMW iX1 instead.

 Satisfaction Index